INFO490/assignments/hw7/hw7.markdown

     >>> x = np.array([1.0, 2.0, 3.0])
     >>> y = np.array([0.5, 2.5, 2.5])

-You want to compare them *element-wise* and create a boolean array of True if x >= y and False if x < y.
+You want to compare them *element-wise* and create a Boolean array of True if x >= y and False if x < y.
 An easy way to do this is

     >>> (x > y)
     array([ True, False,  True], dtype=bool)

 See also [numpy.ndarray.astype()](http://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.astype.html).
-That means we can convert our boolean array to, say, an array of floats with
+That means we can convert our Boolean array to, say, an array of floats with

     >>> (x > y).astype(np.float)
     array([ 1.,  0.,  1.])